Proetus (trilobite)

-Proetus is a genus of proetid trilobite found in Silurian-aged marine strata of Europe.
+Proetus is a genus of proetid trilobite found in Silurian-aged marine strata of Europe and Devonian-aged strata of Gondwana.

 Etymology

 The generic name commemorates Proetus (Προῖτος), a mythical king of Argos and Tiryns, son of King Abas of Argo.

 Taxonomy

 Proetus is the type genus of the order Proetida, and of the family Proetidae.
 The genus became a wastebasket taxon that held numerous species of similar looking trilobites from the Ordovician to Carboniferous periods.
-Most of these species have been split off into other genera, leaving only P. concinnus and P. latifrons as the only confirmed members.
+Most of these species have been split off into other genera at various times.